-Original projections in 2005 during the development of M2 estimated total nominal M2 sales tax collections at \$24.3 billion.
-OCTA received final sales tax receipts for FY 2022-23 in August 2023 and presented the 2023 M2 sales tax forecast update to the Board on October 9, 2023.
-The current revised total nominal sales tax collections over the life of M2 is estimated to be \$14.8 billion, which represents a year-over-year decrease of \$200 million in forecasted sales tax when compared to last year's forecast.
+Originally, the 2005 projections for M2 sales tax collections were anticipated at \$24.3 billion.
+The current revised total nominal sales tax collections over the life of M2 is estimated to be \$14 billion, which represents a year-over-year decrease of \$800 million in forecasted sales tax when compared to last year's forecast.